evilsocket/nyx/README.md

 ## Features

-The following table details exactly which forensic artifacts are cleaned by each module:
+The following table details which artifacts are cleaned by each module:

 | OS | Module | Artifacts |
 |---|---|---|